 3. AstroAI Digital Multimeter with Ohm Volt Amp and Diode Voltage Tester Meter

-This multimeter is engineered for accurate and secure troubleshooting for automotive and household electrical applications.
-It is user-friendly and its manufacturer highlights its operating safety.
+This multimeter is engineered for accurate troubleshooting in automotive and household electrical applications.
+It is user-friendly, and its manufacturer highlights its operating safety.
 Apart from measuring voltage, current, and continuity, you can also use this multimeter to test your transistors and diodes.

 The multimeter also comes with a kickstand, so you don’t have to hold it while you’re testing.
 It also features a low battery indicator, overload protection, and a buzzer.
 Its hold button lets you freeze the data being displayed.

 Its digital display is quite large and has a backlit LCD to enable visibility even in areas with faint light.
-Its sampling speed goes up to two times per second and comes with one year warranty.
-This multimeter got great reviews on Amazon, 4.6 out of 5 stars with more than 1,200 reviews and users report the company has good customer service.
+Its sampling speed increases to two times per second and comes with one year warranty.
+This multimeter got great reviews on Amazon, 4.6 out of 5 stars with more than 1,200 reviews, and users report the company has good customer service.

 4. Fluke 117 Electrician's True RMS Multimeter

-This multimeter is an Amazon’s Choice and gets a strong backing from our editors, too.
-It has a well put together design that makes it easy to use quickly and comfortably.
-It is small and compact, making it easy to operate it with just one hand.
+This multimeter is an Amazon’s Choice and also gets strong backing from our editors.
+It has a well-put-together design that makes it easy to use quickly and comfortably.
+It is compact, making it easy to operate with just one hand.

 It’s well-built with top-notch circuit soldering and input overload protection.
-It can easily auto-detect AC or DC voltage without having to require a second tool.
-Its ability to measure frequency, capacitance, and frequency accurately makes it a powerful tool to have.
-It’s also backlit, has a function that helps prevent false readings due to ghost voltage, and it CAT III 600V safety rated.
+It can easily auto-detect AC or DC voltage without requiring a second tool.
+Its ability to measure electrical frequency and capacitance accurately; it’s a powerful tool to have.
+It’s also backlit, has a function that helps prevent false readings due to ghost voltage, and is CAT III 600V safety rated.
 It’s also unique because it has non-contact voltage detection.
 It has a three-year warranty and runs on one AAA battery, which is included.

 This multimeter has good category ratings of between 600 and 1000V.
 It has an LED and an audible warning if incorrect banana jacks are used relative to what setting it’s in.
-There’s an auto-off feature that can be disabled and a blue backlit LED screen.
-It also has a data hold feature that enables you to freeze the display while comparing the stored readings.
+An auto-off feature can be disabled, and a blue backlit LED screen.
+It also has a data hold feature that lets you freeze the display while comparing the stored readings.

-Mastech MS8268 has maximum AC voltage of up to 750V, frequency to 200KHz, and current of 10A.
+Mastech MS8268 measures AC voltage of up to 750V, frequency of up to 200KHz, and current of 10A.
 Its capacitance range is quite slim, however.

 The dial selector has 11 positions and a centrally located OFF button.
 It runs on 3 AAA batteries that aren’t included and has a one-year warranty.

-Fluke 77-IV is the latest edition of the Fluke 70 Series, and it comes with a variety of useful features and options.
-With it, you will effectively measure frequency, resistance, voltage and more.
+Fluke 77-IV is the latest edition of the Fluke 70 Series, and it comes with various useful features and options.
+With it, you will effectively measure frequency, resistance, voltage, and more.
 It can also be used for troubleshooting not related to automotive tasks, although it is CAT III safety rated.

 Just like other meters made by Fluke, it has a sturdy design with a 6,000-count clear screen and an auto/manual option.
-It has a large, backlit display and it rated at 0.3% accuracy.
+It has a large, backlit display, and it is rated at 0.3% accuracy.

-Users report that this easy-to-use multimeter is a big improvement over the one it replaces, with faster operation and a lot of extra features you might never even use.
+Users report that this easy-to-use multimeter is a big improvement over the one it replaces, with faster operation and many extra features you might never even use.

 Although this is not one of the most popular brands, this multimeter has some great features.
 It has 45 test ranges, 14 test functions, dual fuse protection, a built-in stand, auto-ranging, and an audible beep for continuity tests.
 It’s also able to read temperatures.
 As a bonus, it comes with a few accessories and a zippered storage pouch.
 It runs on a 9V battery, which is also included.

 It is a digital multimeter weighing 1.26 pounds and runs on batteries, which are included.
-It features an easy-to-read backlit display, a built-in stand, and can hold data.
-Some users report that they are not able to calibrate the unit but that it feels sturdy, is easy to read and responsive.
+It features an easy-to-read backlit display, a built-in stand and can hold data.
+Some users report that they cannot calibrate the unit but that it feels sturdy, is easy to read, and is responsive.

-It has a large LCD that has a backlight, it doubles as a flashlight, and also has a built-in stand.
+It has a large LCD with a backlight, doubles as a flashlight, and has a built-in stand.
 It has an automatic power off and will shut itself off 15 minutes before it is out of charge.
-It has double fuses with overload protection, data hold, buzzer alarms, and is covered by a 24-month warranty.
+It has double fuses with overload protection, data hold, and buzzer alarms.
+A 24-month warranty covers the meter.
 It runs on four AA batteries, which are included.
-Users report that it works great despite its low price, but that the thermistor wasn’t accurate.
+Users report that it works great despite its low price, but the thermistor wasn’t accurate.